 Keep the Chimney Clean

 When it comes to wood-burning fireplaces, the most important factor is keeping them clean.
 The natural by-products of burning wood are soot and creosote.
 These substances can saturate the brick or stone structure and build up within the chimney.
 Creosote is that shiny, black residue, and it’s highly combustible.
 Failure to keep it cleared out can actually cause a chimney fire, which is extremely dangerous.
-Cleaning your fireplace and chimney at the end of the cold weather is the best way to have it ready for use next year.
+According to BTS Inspections, cleaning your fireplace and chimney at the end of the cold weather is the best way to have it ready for use next year and to keep your home safe.
 Be sure to use the proper equipment to do the job.
 You’ll need chimney brushes with extension rods, a safety ladder, plastic sheeting and tape to protect the inside of your home and safety gear for yourself.

 Look Into Inserts